swiftlang/swift/docs/ModulesBuild.rst

 context, but non-private declarations in each file are :ref:`implicitly visible
 <implicit-visibility>` to every other file at the global scope.

-Passing multiple files to the compiler implies :ref:`library mode`.
+Passing multiple files to the compiler implies :ref:`library mode
+<library-mode>`.

 .. admonition:: TODO